UoB-COMSM0110/2024-group-20/README.md

 2) Download the above GitHub repository that contains the game program as a ZIP file and extract it.
 3) Open the extracted folder and open the Game.pde which can be found in Game - Code.
 By doing so, Processing should be up and running.
 4) In Processing go to Tools - Manage Tools… - Libraries.
 Install the sound library.
-5) Press the play button in the left upper corner of the Processing window in order to play!
+5) Make sure the screen resolution is at least 1920x1080.
+Press the Present option in the drop down menu of Sketch in the Processing window in order to play!